 Notes

-- Read on making basic crepes to learn all the tips and tricks.
+- Read about basic crepes to learn all the tips and tricks.

 - To make the batter, you can use a blender: blend the batter for a few minutes until smooth.